zcash/lightwalletd/docs/darksidewalletd.md

 # Intro to darksidewalletd

-Darksidewalletd is a feature included in lightwalletd, enabled by the `--darkside-very-insecure` flag, which can serve arbitrary blocks to a zcash light client wallet.
+Darksidewalletd is a feature included in lightwalletd, enabled by the `--darkside-very-insecure` flag, which can serve arbitrary blocks to a Zcash light client wallet.
 This is useful for security and reorg testing.
 It includes a minimally-functional mock zcashd which comes with a gRPC API for controlling which blocks it will serve.